gwtproject/gwt-site/src/main/markdown/makinggwtbetter.md

   </tr>
 </table>

-<p>This style rule also applies when an acronym or abbreviation is the entire name:
+This style rule also applies when an acronym or abbreviation is the entire name:

 <table style="margin-left: 2em">
   <tr>
     <th style="width: 16em">Good</th>